GLOSSARY

 Onnagata: male kabuki actor playing a female role

-Osaka: The city second to Edo (Tokyo) in the production of ukiyo-e
+Osaka: the city second to Edo (Tokyo) in the production of ukiyo-e

 Ôtanzakuban (or ô-tanzaku): a print size about 14 by 6.5 inches (36 by 17 centimeters)